drwetter/testssl.sh/doc/testssl.1.md

 `-E, --cipher-per-proto`  is similar to `-e, --each-cipher`.
 It checks each of the possible ciphers, here: per protocol.
 If you want to display each cipher tested you need to add `--show-each`.
 The output is sorted by security strength, it lists the encryption bits though.

-`-s, --std, --standard`   tests certain lists of cipher suites by strength.
+`-s, --std, --standard`   tests certain lists of cipher suites / cipher catagories by strength.
 Those lists are (`openssl ciphers $LIST`, $LIST from below:)

 * `NULL encryption ciphers`: 'NULL:eNULL'
 * `Anonymous NULL ciphers`: 'aNULL:ADH'